Who are the Anunnaki?

 the "mere" ability to read the Sumerian that will produce an accurate rendering of it.

-theory has been agenda-driven.
-In fact, it seems that the most recent attempt may be prompted by the same type
+been agenda-driven.
+In fact, it seems that the most recent attempt may be prompted by the same type of

-of motivation that produced the Bible, a chronicle largely consisting of the plagiarized myths of other
+motivation that produced the Bible, a chronicle largely consisting of the plagiarized myths of other cultures

-cultures that were reconstituted as "humans" of a particular ethnicity.
-It appears that the Anunnaki
+that were reconstituted as "humans" of a particular ethnicity.
+It appears that the Anunnaki thesis has

-thesis has now led to the conclusion that, while the Bible is not infallible, its god Yahweh is valid and its
+now led to the conclusion that, while the Bible is not infallible, its god Yahweh is valid and its various

 In reality, there was no reason to recreate the ancient gods as aliens or humans, because